javidgon/dookio/README.md

 * Two WSGI applications (server.py and node.py) (run by [Werkzeug] (http://werkzeug.pocoo.org/))
 * [Docker] (https://www.docker.com/)

+## 1. Quick Start

-## Installation (Linux - Ubuntu)
+### 1.1 Single node installation (Linux - Ubuntu)

-The installation is automatized for "single node deployments" (this means that both the server and node are the same machine), but it should be straightforward to use a more complex set up.
+The quick start is automatized for "single node deployments" (this means that both the server, the app that receives your push, and the node, the app that creates your container, are the same machine).
+For more a more complex set up (multiple nodes spread in several machines), just go to the [next section] (https://github.com/javidgon/dookio#2-multiple-nodes-set-up).

 The installation assumes that you are deploying it over a clean machine.
 If this is not the case, I'd recommend you to change the configuration.
 Also, the program sets some environment vars that can be modified if needed.